attack-monkey/flat-code-guide/README.md

 - Organises code into functions and pipes instead of object oriented hierarchies

 > Anytime you see a mention to **The Prelude** you'll see a :hot_pepper: &nbsp; at the start of the line.
 If there is a mention to another library, you'll see a 🧩.

-Flat is javascript (or even better with typescript), but with some principles, and rules applied.
-The result is flat, untangled code.

 Flat takes an fp (functional programming) over oo (object oriented) approach - so you won't see any classes or even prototype inheritance here.
 Instead code is organised into functions and pipes.